qcitizen/qc-apply/README.md

   > re: Message from the editor                             [2021-07-11]

   All of our open positions have been filled.
-As we bring on new members to the team, we to take time to let the dust settle before continuing.
-  We find that we get a better picture that way of the role(s) that will have the most impact on our velocity.
+As we bring on new members to the team, we take time to let the dust settle before continuing.
+We find this approach gives us a much better idea of what new position(s) will have the most impact on our velocity.

   We'll have more positions opening up soon so we're still keeping track of the pull requests coming in.
-Some things we'll be interested in, in no particular order: Devops (PaaS), Dart, Python and libs like Pandas, Ruby, experience working in healthcare, compliance or various areas of research, and of course anything related to helping others to improve their mental-health & well-being.
+Some of the things we'll be interested in are (in no particular order): Dart, Python, Ruby, PostgreSQL, ORMs, devops (AWS, Linux).
+Interest or experience in healthcare, psychology, mental-health & well-being, areas like research, statistical analysis, data science, machine learning, and any other interests you have that you'd like to tell us about.

   We are an equal opportunity employer.
 If you're not sure whether your skills and experience would be a good fit, please email us anyway and